ThomasTJdev/nim_websitecreator/README.md

 GrapesJS is a Web Builder Framework.
 To use GrapeJS with a CSS framework (Bulma or Bootstrap), you have to edit `public/js/grapejs_custom.js` and `public/js/grapejsbs4.min.js`.
 Bootstrap support in `public/js/grapejs_custom.js` is commented out.

-# Troubleshooting

-- Delete `nimcache` and `nimwcpkg/nimcache` folders and Recompile.

 # Docker

 - [Use the Dockerfile](https://github.com/ThomasTJdev/nim_websitecreator/blob/master/Dockerfile) as starting point for your NimWC containers.

+# Vagrant

+- [Use the Vagrantfile](https://github.com/ThomasTJdev/nim_websitecreator/blob/master/Vagrantfile) as starting point for your NimWC VMs.